 There has been a decrease in bee swarms in recent decades.
 One reason for this is thought to be due to the introduction of parasitic mites that have exterminated many colonies of honey bees.
 The Varroa mite in particular has devastated colonies in North America, resulting in a drastic drop in the number of honey bee colonies.
 Managed bee colonies have become a necessity for farmers and gardeners who rely on the pollinating services of bees.

-Be sure to contact Ehrlich if you have any pest control issues.
-Our technicians are trained to identify yellow jackets, bees and hornets and will be able to advise and take action if a swarm poses a risk to human health.
+Be sure to contact Ehrlich if you have any bee control issues.
+Our technicians are trained to identify yellow jackets, bees, and hornets and will be able to advise and take action if a swarm poses a risk to human health.

 Our new pricing tool can help you get a better estimated cost using a few factors like: